Curriculum Overview and Policy

 Our intent in St Oswald’s is for all pupils to have access to an exciting science curriculum that encourages and develops curiosity and discovery through the engagement of scientific enquiry and knowledge.

-Science is a core subject and the content, progression and skill development from EYFS to Year 6 is taken from Development Matters and Early Learning Goals (EYFS) and The National Curriculum (2014).
+Science is a core subject and the content, progression and skill development from EYFS to Year 6 is taken from Development Matters and Early Learning Goals (EYFS) and The National Curriculum (2014) using the HEP scheme.
 Our approach aims to give all children the opportunity to embed knowledge rapidly, enjoyably, efficiently and inclusively gaining the high order skills needed to discover the world around them and their role in it.

 Science – Implementation